jfrazee/ansible-nifi/README.md

 ## Limitations

-The role does not currently provide any functionality for configuring TLS for either NiFi or ZooKeeper.
+ansible-nifi does not currently provide any functionality for configuring TLS for either NiFi or ZooKeeper.

 ## License